-Sit Back and relax the rest of the night, hoping your little girl chose wisely and that you have done an excellent Father Of The Bride Speech 🙂 .
+Sit Back and relax the rest of the night, hoping your little girl chose wisely and that you have done an excellent Father Of The Bride Speech:).
 As you are the first speech of the night, you set the benchmark for others to follow.
-Lets just hope the are as good as yours or yours inspires them to do a quick edit on the night to improve theirs.
+Let’s hope they are as good as yours or yours inspires them to do a quick edit on the night to improve theirs.

 Other Wedding Speech Guides

 Feel free to check out our other wedding speech guides down below.
 Here we give you guides for the perfect speech on your wedding day (or anyone else speaking).

 - Wedding Speech Handy Hints – A great straightforward guide for all wedding speeches

 - Father Of The Bride Speech – You Are Here 🙂

 - Father Of The Groom Speech